2013 NBA Finals: Game summaries

+Note: Times are EDT (UTC−4) as listed by the NBA.
+For games in San Antonio, the local time is also given (CDT, UTC−5).

 Game 1

 San Antonio won the opener as Tony Parker scored on a bank shot with 5.2 seconds in regulation with the shot clock about to expire.
 San Antonio scored 23 points in the fourth quarter, while limiting Miami to just 16.
 Parker led the Spurs with 21 points and 6 assists.
 The Heat held a 52–49 halftime lead, and LeBron James recorded a triple-double in the game with 18 points, 18 rebounds, and 10 assists.
 However, Miami's Dwyane Wade, who scored 17 points, was shut out in the final period.
 Chris Bosh, who recorded 13 points, only scored 2 in the fourth quarter.

 Game 2

 Miami evened the series, using a 33–5 run in the final two quarters after the two teams were neck-and-neck late in the third.
 During that run, James made a highlight-reel block on a dunk attempt by Tiago Splitter early in the fourth quarter.
 The Heat also made 10 out of 19 three-point shots, and five players had double-digit scoring games: James (17), Mario Chalmers (19), Ray Allen (13), Bosh (12) and Wade (10).